 - American Medical Association- Medical Student Section

 - Student National Medical Association

 These chapters provide opportunities for students to get involved in medical student programming that affects communities nationwide.
 Student delegates of these national organizations are encouraged to attend annual meetings to promote collaboration among medical students and schools across the country.

 The Student Council represents all medical students, and communicates the needs and opinions of the student body to faculty and administration.
 Each class has its own representation comprised of a president and two representatives.
 These students are responsible for contributing to the development of school policies and administrative matters that affect students throughout their four years.
 The Student Council also coordinates student activities such as:

 - The Big Sib/Little Sib mentoring program

 Medical student membership on standing committees provides a great leadership experience, while also giving students a say in changes at the medical school.
 As a member, students are expected to make recommendations to the administration based on their perspective, as well as those of their peers.
 WMed offers medical students the opportunity to serve on the following committees:

 We believe in the importance of developing humanistic future physicians who are dedicated to compassionate, respectful, and empathetic patient care.
-For students who have exhibited these characteristics while in medical school, we have established the Upjohn Humanism Honor Society.
-Once we receive full accreditation by the LCME in early 2018, this society will transition to be a chapter of the Gold Humanism Honor Society.
+For students who have exhibited these characteristics while in medical school, we have established a chapter of the Gold Humanism Honor Society.
 The goal of this society is to recognize and celebrate students who have demonstrated a strong commitment to humanism in medicine, the highest standards of patient care, and the likelihood of becoming humanistic physicians.
 Students are nominated for this honor in their third year by their peers.
 In addition, our institutional commitment to advance humanism in medicine is demonstrated through our membership in the Academic Medicine Gold Partners Council.